ghc-proposals/ghc-proposals/proposals/0000-shared-class-members.rst

     l       <|> _ = l

-Note that the superclass's method ``<|>`` was defined in a subclass, meaning that despite there being a change in how the classes were defined, the implementations can be defined as expected.
-This lets us be greatly forward compatible with our classes and instances.
+Note that the superclass's method ``<|>`` was defined in a subclass, meaning that despite there being a change in how the typeclasses were defined, the implementations can be defined as expected.
+This lets us be greatly forward compatible with our typeclasses and instances.

 Note that I am not suggesting that the above is a change we wish to do, just that it's an example where the current proposal would be useful in reducing breakage.